 A New Mexico mayor has proposed billing drivers involved in car accidents resulting in hazardous material cleanup or victim extractions.

-The Albuquerque Journal reported that Mayor Tim Keller’s budget proposal for fiscal year 2020 includes a new “cost recovery” channel for Albuquerque Fire Rescue.
+Mayor Tim Keller’s budget proposal for fiscal year 2020 includes a new “cost recovery” channel for Albuquerque Fire Rescue.

 The proposed update of the city’s fire code ordinance says fees would range from $400 for hazard mitigation and cleanup to $1,305 for use of “heavy rescue tools and other equipment” to remove victims from vehicles.